Mrs Jenkins (Y6) 2023 - 2024

 Is a Teaching Assistant in Year 6.
 She enjoys spending time with her family and friends.

-is a teaching assistant in Year 6, outside of school he spends time with his wife and 3 children and enjoys going to the cinema and comedy/music concerts.
+is a teaching assistant in Year 5 and 6, outside of school he spends time with his wife and 3 children and enjoys going to the cinema and comedy/music concerts.

 English Books to support learning in Writing:

 Our English lessons will be using the texts above to complete 2 units of work.